-- Minimize exposure to vacuums and similar appliances.
+- Minimize exposure to vacuums and similar noisy appliances

-- Always ensure that your cat has a quiet space to escape to.
+- Ensure that your cat has a quiet space to escape to

 Do Cats Prefer Quiet?

-Given a choice, cats will always choose a quiet location.
-There are three reasons for this:
+Given a choice, cats will always choose a quiet location because:

-- Cats hunt by sound, which is easier in silence.
+- Cats hunt by sound, which is easier to do in silence

-Despite this, tiptoeing around and making as little noise as possible is not advisable.
-Cats like routine and structure.
-The quieter the environment, the likelier a nervous reaction to any sound becomes.
+Making minimal noise is inadvisable as cats like routine and structure.
+The quieter the environment, the more likely a nervous reaction to sound becomes.

 Can Cats Sleep Through Noise?

-When a cat dozes, she is not actively asleep.
+When a cat dozes, it is not actively sleeping.
 You may be aware that cats have a third eyelid.
-This helps a feline doze, while remaining aware of her surroundings.
-The same applies to her hearing.
+This helps a cat to doze while remaining aware of its surroundings.
+The same applies to its hearing.

 A cat in a noisy environment is still alert.
-She leaves one ear open, listening for potential danger.
+It leaves one ear open, listening out for danger.
 In this situation, a cat will block out familiar sounds.
-She won’t be concerned by the dishwasher, human conversation, or television.
-In the event of a loud noise, she’ll leap to attention.
+It won’t be concerned about the dishwasher, human conversation, or television.
+In the event of sudden loud noise, it’ll leap to attention.

-To help your cat, ensure she has at least one private space.
-This gives her somewhere to escape to when overstimulated.
-A cat needs a quiet place to sleep at least once a day.
+Ensure that your cat has at least one private space.
+This gives it somewhere to escape to when overstimulated or it wants to sleep properly.

 Sounds That Make Cats Happy

-There are some noises that cats actively enjoy.
-These include:
+There are some noises that cats actively enjoy, such as:

 - Shaking and rattling